evasiongames/gameflow/docs/reference/actions.md

 Creates a clone of the specified Material.

-## Collider 2D Condition

-Evaluates the collision state of specified Collider2D component.

-`1.2`

-## Collision Controller

-Controls the collision events in this [GameObject](http://docs.unity3d.com/Manual/class-GameObject.html).

-## Collision Controller 2D

-Controls the collision events in this [GameObject](http://docs.unity3d.com/Manual/class-GameObject.html) for 2D.

-## Command

-Defines an identifiable shortcut to a Program.

 ## Comment

 Adds a program comment as a text note.
 This is a no-op action.

 ## Concatenate Strings

-Concatenates two strings and saves the result in the specified output [Variable](reference.md#variable).
+Concatenates two strings and saves the result in the specified output [Variable](../data.md#variable).

 ## Confine